ckan/ckanext-harvest/README.rst

 Authorization Profiles
 ======================

-Starting from CKAN 1.6.1, the harvester extension offers the hability to use different authorization profiles.
+Starting from CKAN 1.6.1, the harvester extension offers the ability to use different authorization profiles.
 These can be defined in your ini file as::

     ckan.harvest.auth.profile = <profile_name>